Local Brew is a handy iOS app to help you quickly find your favourite microbrewery in your favourite city.

 - Access data via a public API.
 I decided to use BreweryDB as our data source because it is a robust and well-documented API with a rich set of data.
 I could pull lots of brewery and beer detail including descriptive text and images.

-- Core Location to identify user and brewery locations on a map.
+- Core Location to find user and brewery locations on a map.

 - MapKit to build maps.